LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    :alt: Once Spack and the build script setup, adopting the shared CI should be easy.
    :align: center

-The third step in adopting RADIUSS CI infrastructure is to setup the CI.
+The third step in adopting RADIUSS Shared CI infrastructure is to setup the CI.

 Once you put in the effort to adopt the first two steps, you should be able to benefit from the shared CI infrastructure.
 In very complex scenario, you will